 Today’s Regulatory Framework

-A set of water quality regulations known as the Falls Lake Nutrient Management Strategy and Rules was adopted by the North Carolina Environmental Management Commission in 2010 to reduce the amount of nitrogen and phosphorous that enter Falls Lake through its tributary rivers.
+A set of water quality regulations often referred to as the Falls Lake Nutrient Management Strategy was adopted by the North Carolina Environmental Management Commission in 2010 to reduce the amount of nitrogen and phosphorous that enter Falls Lake through its tributary streams.

-New and existing development, agricultural production, roadways, public facilities, and wastewater treatment discharge all contribute to nutrient pollution, and they are all regulated by the nutrient reduction framework.
+New and existing development, agricultural production, roadways, public facilities, and wastewater treatment discharge all contribute to nutrient lake loading, and each of these sources are regulated by the nutrient reduction framework.